-While train travel is the most popular and accessible way to travel through Europe, a road trip allows you to get out of the crowded cities and into the heart of the countryside.
-Discover the incredible landscapes and picturesque villages of European countries by taking these not-to-be-missed routes.
+While train travel is the most popular and accessible way to travel through Europe, European road trips let you escape the crowds in Europe and into the heart of the countryside.
+Discover the incredible landscapes, the most beautiful cities in Eastern Europe, and the picturesque old town villages of European countries by taking these not-to-be-missed routes.

 These roads are not only impressive feats of construction, but also wind through some of the most beautiful parts of Europe.